 The Royal Association of British Dairy Farmers offers the chance for Agricultural Colleges in the UK to enter the Dairy Student Award each year.

 Since the launch of the Award in 1991 the participation and enthusiasm of the colleges and universities has been outstanding.
-To find out details of the 2013 winner, click here.
+The 2016 winner was Andrew Harrison, once again a student from Harper Adams.
 The competition reflects the need for modern dairy farmers to understand the industry, its strengths and weaknesses, and how best to apply farming methods to achieve optimum results.
 Apart from the ability to demonstrate academic strengths, the judges will look for someone who can apply themselves to the technical and management challenges facing dairy farming.
 The judges will also be looking for a candidate who is ambitious and likely to move upwards on the career ladder and the winning student receives a £1,000 cash prize.